What is Spine Fusion Surgery?

 Fusion refers to getting bone to grow between two adjacent bones.
 Spinal fusion surgery strengthens the spine by joining two or more vertebrae together with bone and instrumentation.
 This is usually done with screws, rods, and spacers that help provide stability.
 The indications for this include symptomatic instability or back pain that has been diagnosed to occur from a specific motion segment.

-Fusion for Degenerative Disk Disease
+Fusion for Degenerative Disc Disease

-Fusion for degenerative disc disease may possibly be avoided by performing an endoscopic laser ablation of the annular tears.
+Fusion for degenerative disc disease may be avoided by performing an endoscopic laser ablation of the annular tears.
 There is evidence that this treatment can be effective at reducing the back pain associated with degenerative disc disease.